-- Preliminary results show some skill (1-2 months lead time) over California and Iberian peninsula - However, FWI was not well predicted over California in 2017 with more than 2 months lead time, better result over the Iberian peninsula - These results suggest that FWI is predictable at the sub-seasonal to seasonal timescale, not strictly seasonal timescale. - Decadal prediction is a relatively new field in climate science, an interesting application is the prediction of fire danger and burned area by using simple drought indices. - Future work: - Apply bias correction techniques (e.g. QQ mapping) - Use thresholds / quantiles for forecasting fire danger classes instead of absolute FWI values - Use other seasonal prediction systems to make a multi-model forecast - Decadal predictions using SPEI and Dynamic Vegetation Models!
+- Preliminary results show some skill (1-2 months lead time) over California and Iberian peninsula - However, FWI was not well predicted over California in 2017 with more than 2 months lead time, better results over the Iberian peninsula - These results suggest that FWI is predictable at the sub-seasonal to seasonal timescale, not strictly seasonal timescale. - Decadal prediction is a relatively new field in climate science, an interesting application is the prediction of fire danger and burned area by using simple drought indices. - Future work: - Study potential in the tropical regions (e.g. Indonesia, South America) - Use thresholds / quantiles for forecasting fire danger classes instead of absolute FWI values - Use other seasonal prediction systems to make a multi-model forecast - Apply bias correction techniques (e.g. QQ mapping) - Decadal predictions using SPEI and Dynamic Vegetation Models!